gilatoes/arduino-optiga-trust-x/README.md

 At the end of this Boot Camp session, participants will understand basic security concepts, capabilities of the Library and applying Trust X hardware in real-world application.

+*Important*: The Trust X driver source code is forked from Infineon Github and frozen for training purposes.
+Hence, it is neither updated regularly nor qualify for production.
+Please refer to offical Infineon Github https://github.com/Infineon/arduino-optiga-trust-x for the updated and latest release.

 ## Getting Started

 The Boot Camp is designed based on the assumption that its trainee had little or no prior knowledge on information security.